aratieha1997/Fat/README.md

 # Fat
 Fat repository for Git tutorial
-This is an example repository for the Git tutorial on
+This is an example repository for the Git tutorial on website

+This repository is built step by step in the tutorial

+It now includes steps for Github